mshibatani/appendExchangeRateColumn/README.md

 * Choose a file that includes "Date" column.
 * Choose TTS/TTM/TTB if you want
 * Wait for complete.
 * The result file will be at the save location you chose.
-There is "_out.csv" at the end of the name of the file.
+There is "_out.csv" at the end of the file name.

 ## Required modules: 使用モジュール
 * pandas